 In Furnas you will see the earth breathe!

 Furnas is a village set in a mystical valley.
-From far you can see the steam of the fumaroles and Geysers which give the town a mystical touch.
-Besides the volcanoes, Furnas is famous for its hot springs.
-There are 2 in town: Poça da Dona Beija and Terra Nostra Garden.
-The first one is very tiny and set in midst of nature.
+From far you can see the steam of the fumaroles and Geysers which give the town a mystical touch. it is one of the best day trips from Ponta Delgada.

-Another curiosity of Furnas are the corncobs cooked in hot water steam and the stew (Cozido das Furnas) cooked with volcanic heat inside a burrow.
+Another curiosity of Furnas is the corncobs cooked in hot water steam and the stew (Cozido das Furnas) cooked with volcanic heat inside a burrow.
 Plenty of stuff to do in Furnas!

 3. Hiking in Sete Cidades

-The lake is composed by two different lagoons: the Blue Lagoon and the Green Lagoon, all set in the crater of a dormant volcano.
+The lake is composed of two different lagoons: the Blue Lagoon and the Green Lagoon, all set in the crater of a dormant volcano.

-You get there by bus (only one per day!) or hitchhiking.
+You get there by bus (only one per day!) or hitchhiking but it is a great day trip from Ponta Delgada.

 If you wanted to try hitchhiking since forever, São Miguel is the perfect place to get started!